tock/tock-www/_posts/2017-07-05-talking-tock-24.md

 One of the main features Signpost needs from Tock is low-power operation.
-In particular, it's the responsibility of the kernel to enter into the lowest power state it sleeps (i.e. whenever there are no active events to run).
+In particular, it's the responsibility of the kernel to enter into the lowest power state when it sleeps (i.e. whenever there are no active events to run).

-Our initial goal is to run typical applications have Tock enter the SAM4L's deep-sleep state, which consumes ~5&mu;A with full RAM retention.
+Our initial goal is to run typical applications and have Tock enter the SAM4L's deep-sleep state, which consumes ~5&mu;A with full RAM retention.
 In this state, effectively the only things that can wake the CPU up are the asynchronous timer (AST), certain pin interrupts (EIC), and an I2C device